Deep Brain Stimulation

 DBS is not a good solution for everyone.
 It is generally used only in people with advanced, levodopa-responsive Parkinsons Disease who have developed dyskinesias or other disabling "off" symptoms despite drug therapy.

 Deep Brain Stimulation surgery may be performed on one or both sides of the brain depending on the patient and their symptoms.

-Prior to surgery the patient is sedated and with the use of local anesthetic, a rigid stereotactic frame is placed around the skull.
+Prior to surgery the patient is sedated and with the use of local anaesthetic, a rigid stereotactic frame is placed around the skull.
 A stereotactic MRI scan is taken to identify and locate the exact target within the brain where electrical nerve signals generate the PD symptoms.
 The target area is mapped with coordinates on a computer.

 Deep Brain Stimulation surgery is performed by a Neurosurgeon under sterile conditions in an operating room with the patient initially awake but sedated.
-General anesthesia is administered to finish the surgery once the electrodes have been placed in the brain.
+General anaesthesia is administered to finish the surgery once the electrodes have been placed in the brain.